bduggan/raku-cache-dir/README.md

 NAME
 ====

-Cache::Dir - A simple file-based cache
+Cache::Dir - A simple key-value store using the filesystem.

 SYNOPSIS
 ========

     use Cache::Dir;
-    my $cache = Cache::Dir.new(dir => 'cache');
+    my $cache = Cache::Dir.new: dir => $*HOME.child('.cache');

-    $cache.get-cached('key', 'value'); # Returns 'value' and stores it in the cache
+    $cache.get-cached: 'answer', 42;
+    $catch.get-cached: 'question', { "why?" };
+    $cache.exists: 'answer';          # true
+    $cache.get: 'answer';             # 42
+    $cache.remove: 'answer';
+    $cache.get('question');           # why?

 DESCRIPTION
 ===========

-This module provides a simple file-based cache.
-It stores values in files in a directory, using a sha1 hash of the key as the filename.
-Values are stored in Raku's serialization format.

-The storage relies on the filesystem for atomicity (write-and-rename), and does not store the key anywhere.
-Without the key, it is possible to retrieve a list of entries (Cache::Dir::Entry), which may be expired individually.
-The entire cache can also be flushed.
+This module provides simple key-value storage using the filesytem.

+Each key is stored in a separate file.
+The filename is a SHA1 of the key.
+If the key not a string or numeric, then it is serialized using `.raku` before taking the sha.

+Serialization of the value is done using `.raku` and deserialization is done using `.EVAL`.

+Storage is done with atomic write-and-rename, so depends on a filesystem that has those semantics.
+The age of the key is also filesytem dependent.

+Note that the key is not stored, so there's no way to get a list of keys.
+However it is possible to get a list of "entries", which are objects that include their age, storage path, and value (see [Cache::Dir::Entry](Cache::Dir::Entry) below).

 METHODS
 =======